lukso-network/rICO-smart-contracts/README.md

 **Stage 1-x** is called **"buy phase"**, this is where the committed ETH gradually buys the token over time.
 ETH that already bought tokens is available to the project for withdraw.

-Tokens that are still "reserved" (meaning they haven't been unlocked for the participant), can be returned to withdraw their corresponding ETH by any investor at any point in time.
+Tokens that are still returnable (meaning they haven't been unlocked for the participant), can be returned to the rICO smart contract, to withdraw their corresponding ETH by any investor at any point in time.

 **Each stage has a price increase, so that committing early is rewarded.**
 The scheme looks a little bit as follows: